SamuelPelletier/tuto-Git/tuto_git.md

 <br><br>

 Now you have found a friend to work with you.
-No problem, we will create two branchs, one for you and one for your friend.
+We will create two branchs, one for you and one for your friend.
 If you haven't a friend we will simulate one.

 I present you :